 Develop a consistent bedtime routine.
 Go to bed at the same time every night and wake up at the same time in the morning.
 Even on the weekends when you want to sleep in, get up and get moving at the same time you do during the week.

 Eat light at night and do not eat a heavy meal right before bed.
-You should try to eat your last meal of the day at least 2 to 3 hours before you go to bed.
+You should try to eat your last meal of the day at least two to three hours before you go to bed.
 If you eat too much, your stomach will hurt and it will make falling asleep more difficult.